Managing-Library-Mobile-App/Backend/tests/TestStructure.md

 Consists of:
     black box testing
     white box testing
-    sanity testing
-    smoke testing
-    user acceptance testing
+    smoke testing - verification before changing the code sanity testing - verification if the code still works after changes user acceptance testing
     integration testing
     unit testing

-- Fuzz - forcibly inputs huge amounts of random data -- also called noise or fuzz -- into the system, attempting to create negative behavior, such as a forced crash or overflow.
+- Fuzz and load - forcibly inputs huge amounts of random data -- also called noise or fuzz -- into the system, attempting to create negative behavior, such as a forced crash or overflow.

-- Integration - type of software testing in which the different units, modules or components of an application are tested as a combined entity.
-Because APIs are used in integrations between two or more pieces of software, an integration test analyzes how the API integrates the software.

-- Load - used to see how many calls an API can handle.
+Seeing how many calls an API can handle.
 This test is often performed after a specific unit or codebase is completed to determine whether the theoretical solution can also work as a practical solution when acting under a given load.